amusecode/TRES/README.md

 ```

-Note: for newer versions of amuse, you need an updated version of the Makefile.
-If the above line doesn't work, try:
+Note: If the above line doesn't work, which may be the case for older versions of amuse, try:
 ```
 (cd seculartriple_TPS)
-mv Makefile Makefile_old
+mv Makefile Makefile_new
-mv Makefile_new Makefile
+mv Makefile_old Makefile
 make clean
 make